 - Camper Van: Portable and (potentially) very cozy, more expensive than renting a car and also a bit more expensive for gas.

 - Car Camping: There are a lot of campsite around New Zealand that you can access with a car, all you need is a tent!

 - Hostels: Cities and towns have hostels, which are comfortable and range in price (typically between $25 and $40 NZD for a dorm bed).
 However, this isn’t the case in some of the really small destinations.

 - Airbnb: This was my favourite option, because my boyfriend and I loved meeting Kiwis and getting their recommendations.
 Plus it’s cheaper than a hostel if you have two people (rooms were as low as $35 NZD for a night, but we typically paid around $50 for the two of us).

 - Hotels: There are plenty of options for hotels, but we typically didn’t stay in them because they were the most expensive option and we liked to have our own kitchen).

-In this itinerary, you’ll swim with dolphins and kayak with seals; you’ll do day hikes and maybe even try out an overnight hike or two.
-You’ll visit all the main destinations and towns like Christchurch, Dunedin, Queenstown and Wanaka; you’ll relax in Akaroa and watch the sunrises on the east coast, take surf lessons and boat cruises.
+In this itinerary, you will swim with dolphins and kayak with seals, go on day hikes and maybe even try out an overnight hike or two.
+You’ll visit all the main destinations and towns like Christchurch, Dunedin, Queenstown and Wanaka, but also relax in Akaroa and watch the sunrises on the east coast, take surf lessons and boat cruises.